5 Ways to Have a Happy and Healthy EasterArticle posted in: Lifestyle

 As is the case with many families, holiday menus are pretty traditional.
 You can expect the same recipes mothers and grandmothers before them made and perfected.
 However, if your family is open to new recipes—especially if they’re supportive of your goals in living a healthier lifestyle—we’ve got some knock-your-socks-off good dishes to serve up this Easter.

 Check out our Recipe section right here on The Palm Weight Loss Blog for healthy meals, sides and sweets.
 You’ll love our springtime recipes for Cucumber Salad with Bulgur and Mint, Loin Lamb Chops with Mint Pesto and Bacon Wrapped Zucchini.
-We even have healthy Keto Friendly Cinnamon Rolls for a sweet start to your holiday!
+We even have healthy Cinnamon Roll Muffins for a sweet start to your holiday!
 For dessert, everyone will love our No-Bake Key Lime and Avocado Cheesecake and they’ll never know that it’s South Beach Diet-approved.